Undoubtedly, your to-do list has been a valuable tool for your productivity.

 Prioritize these emails, calls, and messages.

-If you can rate the importance, you’d have a clear picture of how you should react to them.
+When you rate the importance, you’d clearly see when you should react to them.

 Well, that doesn’t make you a bad person.

 Instead, it means you love putting things in their place and appreciate being an organized person.

 The world wouldn’t end if you didn’t reply instantly.

 - Turn off the Internet connection when working.

 - Inform family and friends about your schedule and your availability